 Table of Contents

 Indiana Mortality Reports prior to 1999 used the 1940 standard million population for age adjusting.
 Beginning with the 1999 report, the 2000 standard million population was used for age-adjusting death rates.
-Since different standard populations were used in 1998 and previous reports, those rates are not comparable to the rates published in this or the 1999 report.
+Since different standard populations were used in 1998 and previous reports, those rates are not comparable to the rates published in reports since 1999.
 State-level rates based on the 2000 standard million population were calculated for 113 selected causes of death for the years 1995-1998 and are available in Table 1a of the 1999 Indiana Mortality Report.

-Cause of Death Classification The death statistics presented in this and the 1999 report were compiled in accordance with the World Health Organization regulations, which specifies that member nations classify causes of death by the current International Statistical Classification of Diseases and Related Health Problems, Tenth Revision (ICD-10).
+Cause of Death Classification: The death statistics presented in reports since 1999 were compiled in accordance with the World Health Organization regulations, which specifies that member nations classify causes of death by the current International Statistical Classification of Diseases and Related Health Problems, Tenth Revision (ICD-10).
 Mortality Reports for 1978 through 1998 used ICD-9.

-Population The 2000 population estimates were prepared by the United States Bureau of the Census.
+Population: July 1, 2003 population estimates were prepared by the United States Bureau of the Census.
+This data was obtained from the Census Bureau Web site on October 27, 2004.